auth0/docs/articles/extensions/authorization-extension/v2/implementation/setup.md

 # Authorization Extension: Setup

-In this paragraph, we'll briefly cover the basics of users, groups, roles, and permissions.
+In this article we'll cover the basics of users, groups, roles, and permissions.

 Let's say that you have an application that is accessible to everyone within your corporation.
 The **users** are the individuals to whom you'd like to grant access to your application.